HedvigInsurance/android/README.markdown

 ```
 7. Build and install via Android Studio

+## Formatting

+Formatting is handled with ktlint with extra configuration defined in [`.editorconfig`](.editorconfig)
+run `./gradlew ktlintCheck` to check that the files follow the rules
+run `./gradlew ktlintFormat` to make ktlint to format all files according to the rules

 ## Build Types

 * Release: `com.hedvig.app` Build for the customer on Play Store.
 Using production backend